Structured Logging with the Python Standard Library: Zero-Dependency JSON Output

 Can I use the standard library for structured logging in async applications?

 Yes.
-Pair logging with contextvars to propagate trace IDs across event loops without thread-local storage.
-This ensures safe async context isolation and prevents race conditions during concurrent I/O.
+Pair logging with contextvars to propagate trace identifiers across event loops without thread-local storage.
+Because each asyncio task gets its own copy of the context, records stay correctly attributed even under concurrent I/O.

 How do I handle multi-line exception tracebacks in JSON logs?